 DIY Dry Erase WALL

 To the right of my office desk I have a completely blank wall.
-So my first notion was to hang a Dry Erase board on it.
+So my first notion was to run to Walmart to buy a Dry Erase board.
 But … that wasn’t going to be big enough for all of my big ideas.

 Like I said, it’s not a new invention, but it’s new to me and that’s all that matters.
-It was exciting enough for me to run out and get everything I needed for a Dry Erase Wall at that very moment.
+It was exciting enough for me to run out and get everything I needed to make an entire whiteboard wall in my office at that very moment.

 Which sadly meant I had to leave my laundry only partially pounded, before running out the door.